 Method of Sprouting Pulses/ Beans/ Seeds : Sprouting is a natural process by which the seeds germinate and put out shoots, every vegetable becomes a sprout at some point in its journey from seed to bloom … However, only some seeds, form sprout that are edible and palatable ...
 Sprouting of any beans is very easy if the method is followed properly ...
-The health benefits of sprouts include improved digestion of both carbohydrates and proteins … do try including them into your diet …
+The health benefits of sprouts include improved digestion of both carbohydrates and proteins … do try including a handful into your daily diet for a healthy lifestyle …

 ** Sprouting of any beans is very easy if the method is followed properly.
 Sprouted beans can be used both with and without skin.
 Removing of skin though is at times a tedious work, the taste I must say compensates for it.
 Many a dried beans are sprouted in similar manner like kulith, matki, chana, val, whole green gram, masoor, katpadi bee etc.